The Right Way To Wash Your Face In 7 Easy Steps | Best Tips To Get Clean, Healthy Skin At Home

 You already know the risks of falling asleep with a full makeup face (i.e., acne and dullness).
 Another thing to note: The cleanser is not intended to act as the remover for makeup.
-Many make-products are smudge-proof or waterproof, but simple cleaners won’t remove them thoroughly, so it’s necessary to use a gentle make-removing brush, micellar water, or oil-make-remover before washing particularly when removing long-makeup.
+Many make-products are smudge-proof or waterproof, but simple cleaners won’t remove them thoroughly, so it’s necessary to use a makeup remover or micellar water before washing particularly when removing makeup.

-Mistake #10: Use ONLY a makeup wipe to clean your face
+Mistake #10: Use a makeup wipe to clean your face

 Cleaning your face with a cleaning cloth isn’t good enough.
 The cloths are formulated with a lot of preservatives that make them shelf-stable and stay in your bathroom without bacteria and fungus developing.
 Although if they remove the makeup and dirt, they still leave a residue behind.
-First use them to remove makeup when appropriate, then rinse with a gentle cleanser the residue and residual oils and bacteria away.
-This really is the best way to wash your hair.
-Right Way To Wash Face
+First use them to remove makeup, then rinse with a gentle cleanser to remove oils and bacteria away.
+This is really the right way to wash your hair.

 Mistake #11: Reuse dirty washcloths.

-Tossing a washcloth in the hamper after only one use may seem like a pain (especially if you have to hike to your Laundromat to do laundry).
+Tossing a washcloth in the hamper after only one use may seem like a pain (especially if you have to hike to your to do laundry).
 But experts say reusing the same washcloth repeatedly spreads more bacteria and mold to your skin.
-Instead, invest in a cheap set of simple white washcloths, such as this Amazon 24 package, that can last you through a whole week worth of washing (including day and night).
+Instead, invest in a cheap set of simple white washcloths, that can last you through a whole week worth of washing (including day and night).

-Mistake #12: Dry your face clean with a towel for a shower.
+Mistake #12: Dry your face with a clean towel after shower.

 Do you dry your face and body with one towel as you get out of the tub.
 Even if your whole body is freshly cleaned, you don’t want to transmit the bacteria from your body to your face.
 Instead, get a different face towel.